Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 throw value

-As soon as JavaScript executes this line, the normal program flow is halted and the control is held back to the nearest exception handler.
+As soon as JavaScript executes this line, the normal program flow is halted and control is transferred to the nearest exception handler.

 Example: